Determining the Proton's Gluonic Gravitational Form Factors

-In the holographic QCD calculation of ref.~\cite{Mamo:2021krl,Mamo:2022eui} (labeled M-Z), the dominant exchange is associated with a graviton-like exchange (quantum numbers $2^{++}$), however a dilaton-like exchange contribution (quantum numbers $0^{++}$) is also included.
+In the holographic QCD calculation of Ref.~\citen{Mamo:2021krl,Mamo:2022eui} (labeled M-Z), the dominant exchange is associated with a graviton-like exchange (quantum numbers $2^{++}$), however a dilaton-like exchange contribution (quantum numbers $0^{++}$) is also included.
 Both the $A_g(t)$ and $C_g(t)$ form factors are used in the differential cross section expression.
-While these gravitational form factors have a well defined expression~\cite{Mamo:2021krl,Mamo:2022eui} in the holographic calculation, tripole approximations inspired from the latest lattice calculations ref.~\cite{Pefkou:2021fni} are used.
-In our M-Z fitting procedure, the GFFs are parameterized with a total of three unknown parameters, $m_T$ for the tripole form of $A_g(t)$, and $C_g(t=0)$ and $m_S$ for the tripole form of $C_g(t)$.
-The fourth parameter, $A_g(t=0)$, is related to the momentum fraction carried by the gluons in the proton, a value that is well-constrained by the experimental data on deep-inelastic scattering.
-We fixed $A_g(t=0)$ to the value obtained from the CT18 global fit~\cite{Hou:2019efy} $\langle x \rangle_g = 0.414\pm 0.008$.
-Values from other contemporary global fits were also considered, and were found to be consistent within one sigma of their uncertainty.
+While these gravitational form factors have a well-defined expression~\cite{Mamo:2021krl,Mamo:2022eui} in the holographic calculation, tripole approximations inspired by the latest lattice calculations Ref.~\citen{Pefkou:2021fni} are used.
+In our M-Z fitting procedure, the GFFs are parameterized with a total of three unknown parameters, $m_T$ for the tripole form of $A_g(t)$, and $C_g(0)$ and $m_S$ for the tripole form of $C_g(t)$.
+The fourth parameter, $A_g(0)$, is related to the momentum fraction carried by the proton's gluons, a value well-constrained by the experimental data in deep-inelastic scattering.
+We fixed $A_g(0)$ to the value obtained from the CT18 global fit~\cite{Hou:2019efy} of the parton distribution functions (PDFs), where $\langle x \rangle_g = 0.414\pm 0.008$.
+Values from other contemporary global fits were also considered and were consistent within one sigma of their uncertainty.
 Furthermore, it is worth noting that the CT18 value of ${\langle x \rangle}_g$ agrees well with different lattice calculations~\cite{Pefkou:2021fni,Alexandrou:2020sml,Yang:2018nqn}, albeit with a better uncertainty.
+Finally, the normalization constant in the M-Z approach $\mathcal{N}=7.768$GeV$^{-4}$ was taken from Ref.~\citen{Mamo:2019mka}

-In the GPD approach of ref.~\cite{Guo:2021ibg}, the authors used two GFFs $A_g(t)$ and $C_g(t)$ of a dipole form, fixed the $A_g(0)$ and $m_C$ parameters to lattice~\cite{Shanahan:2018pib} and used the VMD model to connect the forward scattering amplitude of $J/\psi N\rightarrow J/\psi N$ to that of $\gamma N \rightarrow J/\psi N$.
-In this work, as described in previously, we chose tripole forms for both $A_g(t)$ and $C_g(t)$ while fixing $A_g(t=0)$ to the value from CT18 pdfs extraction.
-We then proceeded to determine $m_A$, $m_C$, and $C(t=0)$ by performing a two dimensional fit to our data.
+In the GPD approach of Ref.~\citen{Guo:2021ibg}, the authors used two GFFs $A_g(t)$ and $C_g(t)$ of a dipole form, fixed the $A_g(0)$ and $m_C$ parameters to lattice~\cite{Shanahan:2018pib}.
+Here, as described in the previous paragraph, we chose tripole forms for both $A_g(t)$ and $C_g(t)$